Climate change - driving forces

 This is in contrast to the production volume by manufacturing and construction, which has increased over these years as shown by Figure 9.
 Manufacturing output has increased most years, with only a large drop in the year 2009 as a result of the recession.
 Construction output shows a different path, because the impact of the economic recession has led to a more prolonged reduction in construction output.
 The fall in output has lasted up to 2013 and has only slowly been increasing over the past few years.
 Still, just prior to the recession, construction output was around 10 % higher than in the nineties, without having a visible impact on the GHG emissions for these years (see Figure 6).

 Although production output has increased in these industries, the GHG emissions have fallen and hence the GHG intensity of the activities has been reduced.
 The industry's final energy consumption composition in Figure 10 shows the two underlying drivers for the reduction in GHG emissions: energy efficiency and a change in the fuel mix.
-Energy efficiency has increased, because more is produced with less energy; from 1990 to 2018 the total final energy consumption by industry has fallen by 22 %.
+Energy efficiency has increased, because more is produced with less energy; from 1990 to 2019 the total final energy consumption by industry has fallen by 23 %.
 In addition, the fuel mix has changed, although not as prominently as for electricity and heat generation.
-Still, the consumption of solid fuels and total petroleum products has more than halved over the years, whereas the use of renewable energy has increased by nearly three-quarters.
-This implies that fewer greenhouse gases are emitted per unit of energy used.
+Still, the consumption of solid fuels and total petroleum products has more than halved over the years, whereas the use of renewable energy has increased by three-quarters.
+This implies that fewer greenhouse gases from fuel combustion are emitted per unit of final energy consumption.

 Households, commerce, institutions and others

-GHG emissions from fuel combustion by households, commerce, institutions and others contributed with a fall of 193 million tonnes of CO2-equivalent to the reduction of GHG emissions, mainly due to a change in the fuel mix used.
+GHG emissions from fuel combustion by households, commerce, institutions and others contributed with a fall of 203 million tonnes of CO2-equivalent to the reduction of GHG emissions (see Figure 5) mainly due to a change in the fuel mix used.

-The relative drop in GHG emissions of 26 % over 1990 to 2018 (Figure 5) follows from a relatively stable downward trend (Figure 6).
-Fuel combustion by private households caused 59 % of this source sector's emissions, and decreased by a slightly larger percentage than the source sector total.
-Figure 11 shows the related changes in the energy consumption of households between 1990 and 2018, which even increased by 4 % over the same period of time.
+The relative drop in GHG emissions of 28 % over 1990 to 2019 (Figure 5) follows from a relatively stable downward trend (Figure 6).
+Fuel combustion by private households causes around 60 % of this source sector's emissions, and decreased by a slightly larger percentage than the source sector total.
+Figure 11 shows the related changes in the final energy consumption of households between 1990 and 2019, which even increased by 4 % over the same period of time.
 In this case, the fuel mix change is the sole driver of the reduction of GHG emissions.
-The use of solid fuels fell by 70 % and the use of petroleum products halved.
-Households now use substantially more renewables, of which the use doubled, and more natural gas and electrical energy.
+The use of solid fuels fell by more than 70 % and the use of petroleum products halved.
+Households now use substantially more renewables, of which the use more than doubled, and more natural gas and electrical energy.

 Additional drivers for the decrease in GHG emissions of households are energy efficiency improvements in space heating and the increase in energy efficiency of large electrical appliances.